 Child Safety Seats:

 Grayslake Fire Protection District residents receive free child safety seat inspections.
-Our certified instructors will assist you installing your seat properly.
 Click here for details

 There are no regulations for residents disposing of